A Survey on Visual Transformer: Vision Transformer

-Inspired by the success of that transformer has achieved in the field of NLP, some researchers have explored whether similar models can learn useful representations for images.
-Given that images involve more dimensions, noise and redundant modality compared with text, they are believed to be more difficult for generative modeling.
+Inspired by the success that transformer has achieved in the field of NLP, some researchers have explored whether similar models can learn useful representations for images.
+Given that images involve more dimensions, noise and redundant modality compared to text, they are believed to be more difficult for generative modeling.

 Other than CNNs, the transformer can be used as backbone networks for image classification.
-Wu~\etal.~\cite{VT} adopted ResNet as a convenient baseline and used visual transformers to replace the last stage of convolutions.
-Specifically, they apply convolutional layers to extract low-level features that are then fed into the visual transformer.
-For the visual transformer, they use a \emph{tokenizer} to group pixels into a small number of \emph{visual tokens}, each representing a semantic concept in the image.
-These \emph{visual tokens} are used directly for image classification, with the transformers being used to model the relationships between tokens The works that purely use transformer for image classification include iGPT~\cite{igpt}, ViT~\cite{vit} and DeiT~\cite{DeiT}.
+Wu~\etal~\cite{VT} adopted ResNet as a convenient baseline and used vision transformers to replace the last stage of convolutions.
+Specifically, they apply convolutional layers to extract low-level features that are then fed into the vision transformer.
+For the vision transformer, they use a \emph{tokenizer} to group pixels into a small number of \emph{visual tokens}, each representing a semantic concept in the image.
+These \emph{visual tokens} are used directly for image classification, with the transformers being used to model the relationships between tokens.
+As shown in Figure~\ref{backbone-tree}, the works can be divided into purely using transformer for vision and combining CNN and transformer.
+We summarize the results of these models in Table~\ref{table-vit} and Figure~\ref{acc-flops} to demonstrate the development of the backbones.
+In addition to supervised learning, self-supervised learning is also explored in vision transformer.